Adidas sees $1.1 billion coronavirus hit to China sales, Puma warns on profit

 Sporting events around the world have been cancelled, postponed or played without spectators, with the virus’s spread raising questions about the viability of the upcoming Olympic Games in Japan and Euro 2020 soccer championship.

-While the Olympics is not usually a major driver of sales for the sporting goods industry, Euro 2020 is important for Adidas and Puma for sales of replica jerseys and balls.
+While the Olympics is not usually a major driver of sales for the sporting goods industry, Euro 2020 is more important for sales of replica jerseys and balls.

+If both events are postponed, Adidas could lose up to 70 million euros of sales, Chief Executive Kasper Rorsted told journalists, but added he was upbeat about the underlying health of the business and was not planning any job cuts.

 Adidas warned last month its business in the greater China area had dropped by about 85% year-on-year in the period since China’s Lunar New Year on Jan.
 25.

-On Wednesday, it said it had started to see a “slight improvement” in business activity in greater China, but shopper traffic was now deteriorating in Japan and South Korea, and the impact on other countries was uncertain.
+On Wednesday, it said it had started to see a “slight improvement” in business activity in greater China, with about half of its 12,000 stores in the country open again, but shopper traffic was now deteriorating in Japan, South Korea and Europe.

 Puma said Asian markets such as Singapore, Malaysia, Japan and South Korea, where Chinese tourists often travel to shop, were recording a big fall in sales, and it had seen a significant decline in shopper traffic across Europe.

-In greater China, Adidas cancelled all shipments to wholesale partners in February and it said it planned to clear excess inventory through its own channels in the rest of 2020.
+In greater China, Adidas cancelled all shipments to wholesale partners in February and it said it planned to clear excess stock through its own channels in the rest of 2020, although Rorsted does not expect much catch-up buying.

-While its supply chain has faced disruptions, Adidas said most of its factories in China were operating again and its global sourcing activities had not been hit so far.

-Puma said most of its factories in China were running again and its outbound logistics were also mostly in operation, so its global supply chain was only seeing some minor delays.
+Adidas and Puma said most of their factories in China were operating again.
+Puma said its outbound logistics from China were also mostly in operation, so its global supply chain was only seeing some minor delays.

-Adidas forecast currency-neutral sales to increase by between 6% and 8% for the full year and for its operating margin to rise by between 10.5% and 11.8%, but said the outlook did not include any impact from the coronavirus outbreak.
+Excluding the impact from the virus, Adidas forecast currency-neutral sales to increase by between 6% and 8% for the full year and for its operating margin to rise by between 10.5% and 11.8%.

-Fourth-quarter sales - covering a period before the coronavirus took hold - rose a currency-adjusted 10% to 5.84 billion euros, while operating profit came in at 245 million euros, missing analysts’ mean forecasts of 5.88 billion and 288 million euros respectively.
+Fourth-quarter sales - covering a period before the coronavirus took hold - rose a currency-adjusted 10% to 5.84 billion euros, while operating profit came in at 245 million euros, missing analysts’ mean forecasts.

 Currency-neutral sales grew 18% in greater China, 10% in North America and 14% in Europe, the latter a big rebound from declines in the first half of 2019 after the firm took steps to reduce its reliance on its Originals fashion line.